Zero Waste Lifestyle. A simple, strategic and complete Beginners Guide to a Zero Waste Lifestyle.

 Refusing plastic and those negatives into our homes.
 Refuse things we don’t need or things that are not Zero Waste.
 Refusing to be swayed and refusing to give up.

 Reducing the amount of waste we produce and reducing the amount of waste we allow to go into the environment.
 As well as what goes to the landfills.
 Using eco cleaning products and beauty.

-Reusing plastic and all we have over and over until the lifespan is completely over.
+Reusing plastic over and over until the lifespan is completely over.
 Then safely depositing, composting and decomposing.
 That’s why its necessary to precycle so that whatever we bring into our homes will one day safely decompose.
 Creatively using clothes for cleaning.

 Recycling needs to be done right with the right materials to be recycled.
 Also note that only a certain percentage is recycled.

 Rotting and replanting: compositing a lot of our food waste into soil that can be used safely and naturally in our gardens.
 (No pesticides nor added chemicals).
 Growing safe and non toxic organic food for our families.